Center-For-Neurotechnology/BrainInterface3D/README.md

 # BrainInterface3D
 BrainInterface3D is a modular pipeline incorporating multiple imaging modalites, 3D modelling, and making use of 3Dslicer to integrate magnetic resonance imaging (MRI), functional MRI (fMRI), computed tomography (CT), 3D electrode models, vasculature, and any relevant and useful information to be used in planning electrode placement such as for brain computer interfaces.
 The steps involve multiple software packages (listed below), most of which are open-source.

+Further steps can be taken to use this code for intraoperative mapping of electrode placement such as resective epilepsy or tumor surgeries.
+Most of the steps are either the same or slightly adjusted and have been applied to a large data set of resective tumor and epilepsy cases as well as reconstructing electrode placement for deep brain stimulation (DBS) surgeries for movement disorder.

 ## Overall steps
 1) Preprocess DICOM imaging (CT, MRI, fMRI, vasculature)
 2) Import imaging, 3D models of the brain, 3D models of the electrodes and pedestals to 3DSlicer
 3) Co-register images to a main structural T1 MRI scan and use this transform to coregister everything to the same 3D space
-4) 'Place' the electrodes, wires, pedastals, and craniotomy in 3Dslicer in pre-operative planning
+4) 'Place' the electrodes, wires, pedastals, and craniotomy in 3Dslicer or Blender in pre-operative planning or postoperative device mapping
 5) 3D print output brains and skulls (with and without planned craniotomy)
-6) Export planned locations with 3D models to DICOM using Karawun and upload DICOMS to Brainlab for use in the operating room as well as a display of the 3Dslicer Scene
+6) (Preoperative) Export planned locations with 3D models to DICOM using Karawun and upload DICOMS to Brainlab for use in the operating room as well as a display of the 3Dslicer Scene
+7) (Postoperative) Export electrode contact locations and pathologies (if needed) relative to the reference scan and compare distances with the the neurophysiological signals

 ## Useful packages:
 - Gifti library for MATLAB